syncfusion-content/windowsforms-docs/WindowsForms/textboxext/Getting-Started.md

 ## Size

-The size of the TextBoxExt control can be applied by the following properties.
+The size of TextBoxExt control can be applied by the following properties.

 * MaximumSize
 * MinimumSize